Tinker-Twins/Computing-and-Simulation-for-Autonomy/HW3/Tanmay/README.md

 $ g++ Q8.cpp -o Q8
 ```

--  For `Q6`, you will first need to install OpenCV:
+-  For `Q6`, the build instructions are a little different:

+You will first need to install OpenCV.

 Update/upgrade `apt` packages:
 ```bash